visier/api-samples/authentication/README.md

 ```

 ### Dotenv Environment
-Some sample applications take advantage of libraries that read environment files.
-This is more flexible than reading the values of the variables that have been set in the shell.
-These environment files, often called `.env` as well.
-The contents of the files will differ however.
-No shell commands may be executed in these files.
-Nor should variables be exported.
+Some sample applications use libraries that read environment files.
+Libraries that read environment files are more flexible than reading the variable values set in the shell.
+This repository uses Dotenv to load environment files (`.env`).
+The contents of each `.env` file differs; you cannot execute shell commands in `.env` files and should not export variables from any `.env` files.

 ## Samples
 * [Authorization Code](oauth2-code)